Dynamics of Perishable Logistics

 Tushar Jani, Group Chairman, Cargo Service Centre, said, “The challenges are comprehensive.
 In India production is a challenge followed by processing, storage, infrastructure, transportation, etc. Unless we don’t bring all stakeholder together and change the mindset things can’t work in a right direction.
 There is a need to create our market and concentrate on the demand generated by the huge domestic market.
 The government must focus on catering to the Indian market.
 There is a need to create an e-platform wherein the farmers can trade their produce.
 Once the local market is in place export will automatically follow.”

-With an evolving technology, the logistics industry also need to change with the changing time to survive in the market.
+Role of Technology With an evolving technology, the logistics industry also need to change with the changing time to survive in the market.
 Ajit Venkataraman, MD, APM Terminals India, said, “Growing use of e-commerce channel is helping enhance ‘first-mile’ connectivity backed by localised players to support ‘last mile’ connectivity.
 The second generation of Internet of Things (IoT) has been able to provide integrated transportation and warehouse management solutions, which has enabled connecting vehicles, warehouses and other allied facilities under one network.
 This has helped in curbing wastage and damages to the cargo by providing data in real time.
 Unfortunately, there is a lack of ground-level understanding and awareness of the technicalities around the functioning.”

 He further added, “With the advent and application of technologies in the cold chain sector, another trend that we see is upgradations of systems and processes.
 Companies are increasingly focusing on machine learning to convert existing data into business intelligence.
 Such acceptance and activations are giving them a competitive advantage, as this helps in demand forecasting, predicting trends and performance.”